CCurl/min-ed/README.md

 ### NORMAL mode

-The movement keys are similar to those in VI:
+NORMAL mode is similar to VI:

 | Key  | Action|
 | :--  | :-- |